 The show and movie profile pages are well-designed and extremely robust.
 A show profile page displays available and upcoming episodes, cast members and related videos from YouTube.
 In the case of Friends, those include clips of Jennifer Aniston on late-night programs.
 There's also a section touting similar shows.

 YouTube TV content and channels

 YouTube TV's channel lineup is great and on a par with what's available on competitors like Hulu with Live TV and Sling TV.
-This summer, YouTube TV will add the Viacom family of cable channels, including BET, Comedy Central, MTV and Nickelodeon, as well as the premium network Showtime.
-That will make YouTube TV's channel lineup one of the most complete among cable TV alternatives.
+YouTube TV recently added the Viacom family of cable channels, including BET, Comedy Central, MTV and Nickelodeon, as well as the premium network Showtime.
+And football fans will be happy that the service is adding NFL Network.
+The new additions have made YouTube TV's channel lineup one of the most complete among cable TV alternatives.